How to calculate superannuation

 Some workplace agreements between employers and employees will provide for higher superannuation contributions than the legal minimum.
-This might include a higher superannuation percentage rate; the payment of super on overtime or the payment of super regardless of the employee not earning $450 per month.
+This might include a higher superannuation percentage rate; the payment of super on overtime or the payment of super for under 18 year olds working 30 hours or less.